Police: 5 dead, including three kids, at South Carolina home

 Two U.S. officials, who spoke on condition of anonymity to discuss an ongoing criminal investigation, confirmed the information on the military affiliation of the two dead men.

-The three children and two men were found shot and killed on Whitetail Circle in Sumter around 11:30 p.m.
+The three children and two men were found fatally shot on Whitetail Circle in Sumter around 11:30 p.m.
 Tuesday, Sumter police said in a news release.
 One of the men was believed to be the shooter, police said.
-There was no apparent threat to the public and police continued to investigate, police said.
+There was no apparent threat to the public and authorities are still investigating, police said.

 Images from outside the two-story single family home on Wednesday morning showed a memorial of flowers and three small stuffed animals.